-East Williamsburg is in the northwestern portion of the borough of Brooklyn located in Long Island, New York bordering Williamsburg to the west, Greenpoint to the north, Bushwick to the south and southeast, and both Maspeth and Ridgewood to the east.
+East Williamsburg is in the northwestern portion of the borough of Brooklyn, New York City and physically located on the western end of Long Island, New York bordering Williamsburg to the west, Greenpoint to the north, Bushwick to the south and southeast, and both Maspeth and Ridgewood to the east.
 Its name taken from 100-year-old industrial park near the Montrose Ave.
 L subway stop; the community was once a quiet Polish and Hispanic area of hardworking Brooklynites who enjoyed their low-density, half-residential or half-warehouse neighborhood.

 There is a major discrepancy whether the community is a part of Bushwick or Williamsburg.
 East Williamsburg is still an emerging term and residents who are hesitant to use that term remain to identify themselves with Bushwick or Williamsburg, although this is both politically correct and incorrect.
 East Williamsburg has its own zip code, its own location on city maps, and its own natives.

 Many factories and warehouses were being decommissioned due to heavy and light industry leaving the area and were converted into attic and apartment space which similar to the residential development of the DUMBO (Down Under the Manhattan Bridge Overpass) neighborhood in Brooklyn.
 The residents who identified with Bushwick had such a strong association that when real estate developers increasingly referred to the area as “East Williamsburg” in the late 1990s and many residents dismissed the term as a marketing ploy to encourage new residents who were unable to settle in Williamsburg, Greenpoint, or Gowanus.